veebch/heat-o-matic/README.md

 # Using it

+Plug it in, pop the temperature probe into the medium you are going to heat, plug the heat-providing device into the plug socket, pick a setpoint.
+Done.

 # Video of it running

 From GitHub to GutGrub.
 Thank you, thank you, I'm here all week, don't forget to tip your waitress.